django-ftl/django-ftl/README.rst

 * Integration into Django templates

-CURRENT STATUS: NOTHING IS IMPLEMENTED YET!
+CURRENT STATUS: Minimal functionality implemented (bundles and template tags), but no docs yet.

 Why would I use this?
 ---------------------